stevenktruong/math-website/README.md

 office: my office
 email: my (obfuscated) email address
 address: an array; each line is a line in the address
+fax: my (or the math office's) fax number
 ```

 ## `./data/classes/[classCode]/index.md`